hmcalister/Hopfield-Network-PyTorch/README.md

 An implementation of the Hopfield Network using PyTorch for the linear algebra calculations.
 Namely, this implementation is looking to leverage the power of the GPU using PyTorch's CUDA backend for linear algebra operations.

+This package provides a consistent API to both the traditional and modern Hopfield networks for autoassociative memory tasks.
+Using CUDA allows even large memory tasks to be trained and tested quickly using the GPU.

 ## Installation

 Run `pip install -e .` to install the package as editable.

-Use the package in any python script by importing `HopfieldNetworkPyTorch.HopfieldNetwork` or `HopfieldNetworkPyTorch.ModernHopfieldNetwork`
+Use the package in any python script by importing `HopfieldNetworkPyTorch.HopfieldNetwork` or `HopfieldNetworkPyTorch.ModernHopfieldNetwork`.
+See the `examples` directory for worked examples.

+## Acknowledgements

+The modern Hopfield network implementation is based on the mathematics provided in [Dense Associative Memory for Pattern Recognition (Krotov and Hopfield, 2016)](https://arxiv.org/abs/1606.01164), as well as referencing [Krotov's implementation for a classification task](https://github.com/DimaKrotov/Dense_Associative_Memory/blob/master/Dense_Associative_Memory_training.ipynb).